ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-gripper.rst

 Assuming the above is possible for your set-up, connect with the mission planner.
-Go to the Config/Tuning >> Full Parameters List and set the RC9_FUNCTION to "1" (i.e. "RCPassThru").
-Note that if the EPM is connected to AUX OUT 2 then RC10_FUNCTION should be set instead, etc.
+Go to the Config/Tuning >> Full Parameters List and set the SERVO9_FUNCTION (or RC9_FUNCTION) to "1" (i.e. "RCPassThru").
+Note that if the EPM is connected to AUX OUT 2 then SERVO10_FUNCTION (or RC10_FUNCTION)should be set instead, etc.

 On the transmitter set CH9 to be controlled from a 3-position switch and the positions set as follows: